fastrgv/Asud/README.md

 If you do and subsequent Unique or Flush operations lead to some empty cells, then you guessed wrong.
 So then you can easily restore and continue.
 Cells where every digit has been eliminated are one manifestation of a contradictory assumption.

+**FTTB do not use the Key-Cell test while guessing since it would overwrite a good restore-file with a questionable one**